Interpretability for Time Series Transformers using A Concept Bottleneck Framework: Introduction

 \section{Introduction}

-Transformers have shown great success for various types of sequential data, including the modalities of language (\cite{devlin_bert_2018}, \cite{brown_language_2020}), images (\cite{dosovitskiy_image_2021}, \cite{liu_swin_2021}), and speech (\cite{baevski_wav2vec_2020}, \cite{gulati_conformer_2020}).
-Their ability to capture long-term dependencies has triggered much interest in applying them to time-series forecasting, for which sequential data is central, and in particular to the challenging task of long-term time series forecasting.
-Transformer-based architectures, indeed, often show superior performance in this domain \citep{zhou_informer_2021, zhou_fedformer_2022, wu_autoformer_2021, ni_basisformer_2023, chen_pathformer_2024}, for an overview see \cite{wen_transformers_2023}.
+Transformers show great success for various types of sequential data, including language \citep{devlin_bert_2018, brown_language_2020}, images \citep{dosovitskiy_image_2021, liu_swin_2021}, and speech \citep{baevski_wav2vec_2020}.
+Their ability to capture long-term dependencies has triggered substantial interest in applying them to time-series, which are naturally sequential, and in particular to the challenging task of long-term time series forecasting.
+Transformer-based architectures, indeed, often show superior performance on this task \citep{zhou_informer_2021, zhou_fedformer_2022, wu_autoformer_2021, ni_basisformer_2023, chen_pathformer_2024}, for an overview we refer to \citet{wen_transformers_2023}.

-However, due to their deep and complex architecture, Transformers are difficult to interpret, which is especially important in high-stakes domains such as finance and energy demand prediction.
-There is a large body of work in the field of Explainable AI to make neural networks more interpretable, including the approach of Concept Bottleneck Models (CBMs) \citep{koh_concept_2020}.
-This approach relies on the idea of constraining the model such that it predicts human-interpretable concepts first (i.e., the concept bottleneck), and then uses only these concepts to make the final prediction.
-In order to operationalise this idea, however, concept annotations are needed during training.
-To overcome this limitation, various approaches have been proposed to learn the concepts themselves using multi-modal models \citep{yuksekgonul_post-hoc_2023, oikarinen_label-free_2023}.
-CBMs and their variants have become popular in different domains, especially computer vision.
-Nonetheless, as of yet, their application to the time series domain is left underexplored.
+However, due to their deep and complex architecture, transformers are difficult to interpret, which is especially important in high-stakes domains such as finance and energy demand prediction.
+There is a large body of work in the field of explainable AI to interpret neural networks \citep{bereska_mechanistic_2024}, or increase their interpretability, including the approach of Concept Bottleneck Models (CBMs; \citealp{koh_concept_2020}).
+This approach relies on the idea of constraining the model such that it first predicts human-interpretable concepts, and then uses only these concepts to make the final prediction.
+CBMs and their variants have become popular in various fields, especially in computer vision, but are so far unexplored in the context of time series forecasting.